WILD AND SCENIC RIVERS

 We are thrilled that you are eager to collect data for this project.
 We have a high volume of volunteers and a limited amount of equipment.
-We will reach out to you when a spot becomes available!
-Keep in mind that the project runs through 2023.
+The project extends through the end of summer 2023 and you may have a chance to collect data before project’s end.

 How do I choose where to collect data?

-Collect data approximately every 13 miles on the river that you have confirmed with Adventure Scientists staff.
+- Collect data approximately every 13 miles on the river that you have confirmed with Adventure Scientists staff.

 I score the lottery permit of a lifetime on a Wild and Scenic River!
 Can I collect data for this project?

 We have administrative permits for several lottery rivers and we are working on securing access to others.
 If you have a trip in mind, contact us and we can let you know.

-When do I get gear?
-Once the team leader finishes the online training and signs the volunteer waiver, we will ship your gear to that person.
+Once a member of your team finishes the online training and signs the volunteer waiver, we will ship your team gear to that person.
 We’ll send just one gear kit per team.

 Grab Sample Volunteers Only:

 Do I take field probe measurements and grab samples in the same location?
-Yes!

 How many times do I collect grab samples at the same location?

-If you collect grab samples Friday, Saturday, or Sunday, you should put them in your fridge (do NOT freeze them) and ship them out the following Monday.
+If you collect grab samples Thursday, Friday, Saturday, or Sunday, you should put them in your fridge (do NOT freeze them) and ship them out the following Monday.
 We want to make sure samples arrive at the lab when there is someone there to receive them.

 I received one or two coolers.
 Don’t I need three?